talcs/NAAP-440/README.md

 $ python create_dataset.py generated_schemes.json raw_data
 ```

+The result of running the `create_dataset.py` script is the [raw_data](raw_data directory), which contains a textual log file of each architecture's training process.

 ### Creating the CSV dataset
 At this stage, we have the raw data ready to be distilled.
 We now turn it into a tabular dataset saved as a CSV file.
 As a part of this process, the architectures will be divided into train and test sets.